Peru Plans First Ever Direct Road to Machu Picchu

-The Peru Ministry of Transport and Communications is actively building a road from Cusco to the high jungle region right behind Machu Picchu.
+The Peru Ministry of Transport and Communications is actively building a 22 mile road from the village of Santa Maria to Hidroelectric station in the high jungle region right behind Machu Picchu.
 Hallelujah!
 A real paved road!
 That's the good news.
 The not so good news, is that the road is not actually going all the way to Machu Picchu.
 Or even the village of Aguas Calientes.
 Somehow when everyone heard they were building a road on the backside of Machu Picchu, they assumed it was going to the Machu Picchu gateway town of Aguas Calientes.
 Currently, the only way to get to Machu Picchu is by train or by hiking the Inca Trail.
 It's a cumbersome journey from Cusco that takes about 5 hours each way.
 So the mere mention of a direct route by road is a pretty big deal.
 Even a game changer.

 But before you break out the chicha beer, be aware that this is not the first administration to announce plans to build a road directly to Machu Picchu.
 Members of Garcia's administration also planned to build a road sometime during the 2006-2011 term.
 Obviously that never happened.
-And it turns out that the road currently under construction is not for tourists going to Machu Picchu.
-It's actually for the local communities who live back there.
+And it turns out that the road currently under construction will marginally improve the journey for tourists going to Machu Picchu.
+However, the local communities who live back there are thrilled.
 They're isolated from the modern world, (which isn't necessarily a bad thing from my point of view.
 But then I don't have to live there.
 So.
 There's that.)

 Some of you may have heard of the backdoor "jungle route" to Machu Picchu.
-I have been there a couple of times most recently in April 2023.
-It's an incredible place.if you're up for hours of driving from Cusco through the Sacred Valley up over the 15,000 ft Abra Malaga pass to descend into the semi-tropical valley that lies behind Machu Picchu.
-The construction is extensive and traffic is only allowed to pass for short periods of time, so getting there is not exactly fun.
+I have been there a few times, most recently in April 2024. (that's when I missed getting smashed by a mudslide, by minutes.
+Not kidding.
+Here's the link to read THAT story.)
+The high jungle behind Machu Picchu is an incredible place.if you're up for 7 hours of driving from Cusco through the Sacred Valley, up over the 15,000 ft Abra Malaga pass to descend into the semi-tropical valley that lies behind Machu Picchu.
+Extensive construction is actively underway and traffic is only allowed to pass for short periods of time, so getting there is not exactly fun.

 There are two small villages called Santa Maria and Santa Teresa that offer a little bit of infrastructure for people who want to spend a couple of days to enjoy river rafting, ziplining and a dip in the hot springs.
 Not to mention great hiking through small coffee plantations and fruit tree farms.

-Not far from Santa Teresa is the Hidroelectric station which offers limited service and a 25 minute train ride to the village of Aguas Calientes.
-Train service is so limited and unreliable that most people end up walkling next to the river for a couple of hours.
+Not far from Santa Teresa is the Hidroelectric station which offers limited service and a 35 minute train ride to the village of Aguas Calientes.
+Train service is so limited and unreliable that most people end up walking next to the river for a couple of hours.
 That's what I did.
 It's pretty easy walking to Aguas Calientes, but you have to carry all your stuff.
-From Aguas Calientes, people can take the shuttle buses up to Machu Picchu or take advantage of the small comforts available in the pedestrian-friendly town.
+From Aguas Calientes, people can take the shuttle buses up to Machu Picchu or stay overnight in relative comfort in various hotels in the pedestrian-friendly town.
+After your visit to Machu Picchu you can take the train back to Ollantaytambo or Cusco.
+Travel time is 4-5 hours.

 The Plan for the Road Behind Machu Picchu

-The goal is to end up with a single paved road from Cusco all the way to Santa Teresa.
-Part of the distance is already paved but I've seen sections of road over there get washed out.
-It's a huge undertaking.
+The goal is to end up with a 2 lane paved road from Cusco all the way to the hidtroelectric station.
+Most of the distance is already paved, but I've seen sections of road over there get washed out.
+Building even a short 22 mile segment in rugged mountains is a huge undertaking.
 After riding all over Peru in buses and cars, including the road to Bolivia, Colca Canyon and even up north in Chachapoyas, I have some observations about roads in Peru.
 They just can't seem to nail down that whole smooth, speedy pavement thing.
 To be honest their track record for good roads is downright iffy.

 For instance, in Cusco, they have a 4-lane "freeway" to the South Valley region that has huge speed bumps on it.
 Apparently the road dissected a neighborhood and the local people were occasionally killed by cars when they dashed across the freeway because the footbridges built over the roads weren't placed where needed.